lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 pachctl list repo
 ```

-Be sure to name the *videos* repo exactly as such because the pipeline expects it as an input.
+> Be sure to name the **videos** repo exactly as such because the pipeline expects it as an input.

 # Add video files to the videos repo
-With all of your videos stored on a local folder, you can add all of them to the video repo by running:
+With all of your videos stored on a local folder, you can add all of them to the **videos** repo by running:
 ```
 pachctl put file -r videos@master:/ -f PATH_TO_VIDEOS_LOCAL_FOLDER
 ```